LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * We'd spend quite some time looking for one that contained enough failures to align with our training plan
 * If we found one that we did not have total control over, there is every chance the site could change, which would make this guide age, pretty quickly
-* We'd then have to build an accessible version of that site, as an example of how it being "fixed"
+* We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed"
 * We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so

-A custom-built small website that contains just enough accessibility issues to start folks off identifying issues on a site seemed the safest bet.
+A custom-built small website that contains just enough accessibility issues to start folks off with identifying issues on a site seemed the safest bet.
 This site won't change, there will be absolutely no changes to the code, whatsoever.
-This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting somewhat consistent results.
+This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting consistent results.

 There is of course a lot of nuance to accessibility testing, in that it is highly unlikely that two auditors given the same platform, will write up exactly the same issues.
 This is, in part due to interpretation of various success criteria, two people will interpret some of the more ambiguous aspects differently.
 It is also in part due to their levels of knowledge, the tools they use, their experience and multiple other factors.